 - Natural Resources Specialty Option - Focused areas of study that will tailor your degree to your career interests and goals.

-Incorporated into a student’s course of study is the Specialty Option – 40 credits supporting an academic theme related to natural resources.
-It is in the specialty option that the student develops depth and a particular focus on an area of study in natural resources.
+Incorporated into the Natural Resource major is the Specialty Option – 40 credits supporting an academic theme related to natural resources.
+It is in the specialty option that you will develop depth and a particular focus on an area of study in natural resources.
 Specialty options available to students include:

 Arid Land Ecology

 Human Dimensions in Natural Resources

 Individualized Specialty (student-designed)